wp-plugins/pauls-latest-posts/readme.txt

 * Style for Post Link: Set CSS style for link to article.
 * Style for Excerpt Text: Set CSS style for the excerpt.
 * Style for Read More Link: Set CSS style for "Read More".
+* Style for date: Set CSS style for the date.

 Note: When specifying the styles there is no need to include {} at the beginning and end of your styles.
 See the default styles for an example.